-All Retirement Community operators are encouraged to become Signatories to the Code.
+All Retirement Community operators are encouraged to subscribe to the Code.

-Each Signatory is able to subscribe a Retirement Community as a Registered Community that will be placed on a Code Register and made publicly available online.
+Each organisation that subscribes to the Code becomes a signatory and is placed on a Code Register which will be made publicly available online.
 The Code Register is maintained by the Code Administrator.
-The Code Register will show the current date of the Compliance Certificate.
+The Code Register will show the current date of the Compliance Certificate (and hence if a certificate has not yet been issued).

-Code reporting and review
+Code Reporting and Review